Blood transfusion: Compatibility testing

-If there is no antibody present, an immediate spin crossmatch or computer-assisted crossmatch is performed where the recipient serum and donor rbc are incubated.
+If there is no antibody present, an immediate spin crossmatch may be performed where the recipient serum and donor rbc are incubated.
 In the immediate spin method, two drops of patient serum are tested against a drop of 3–5% suspension of donor cells in a test tube and spun in a serofuge.
-Agglutination or hemolysis (i.e., positive Coombs test) in the test tube is a positive reaction and the unit should not be transfused.
+Agglutination or hemolysis (i.e., positive Coombs test) in the test tube is a positive reaction.
+If the crossmatch is positive, then further investigation is needed.
+Patients with no history of red cell antibodies may qualify for computer-assisted crossmatch, which does not involve combining patient serum with donor cells.

 If an antibody is suspected, potential donor units must first be screened for the corresponding antigen by phenotyping them.
 Antigen negative units are then tested against the patient plasma using an antiglobulin/indirect crossmatch technique at 37 degrees Celsius to enhance reactivity and make the test easier to read.

 In urgent cases where crossmatching cannot be completed, and the risk of dropping hemoglobin outweighs the risk of transfusing uncrossmatched blood, O-negative blood is used, followed by crossmatch as soon as possible.
 O-negative is also used for children and women of childbearing age.
 It is preferable for the laboratory to obtain a pre-transfusion sample in these cases so a type and screen can be performed to determine the actual blood group of the patient and to check for alloantibodies.